 Two weeks before GENCON Online, The Elephant and Macaw Banner roleplaying game, written by Christopher Kastensmidt, came to my attention through casual conversation with several European gamers.
 At that time, the book had recently been shipped to Kickstarter backers.
 Unfortunately for me, it was unavailable for purchase in the U.S. As a history major in grad school, The Elephant and Maw Banner was particularly appealing.
-It marries Brazilian history, centered around 1576 with its Indigenous, African, and European historical and mythological influences.
-With my interest piqued, I attended Kastensmidt’s talk at GENCON; the conversation surrounding his game, influences, and game theories were fantastic.
+It marries Brazilian history, centered around 1576, with Indigenous, African, and European historical and mythological influences.
+With my interest piqued, I attended Kastensmidt’s talk at GENCON; the conversation surrounding his game, influences, and game theories was fantastic.
 This furthered my interest in the game, especially learning that it was also used in Brazilian schools to teach other aspects of Brazilian history.

 To be transparent, Porcupine Publishing provided us with print and digital versions for this review.

-The game’s setting is specifically focused on coastal Brazil, and during the late sixteenth century, many people were residing in the region.
-Kastensmidt has made it a point to make the native tribes (Indigenous Peoples) of Brazil central to the setting.
+The game’s setting is focused explicitly on coastal Brazil, and during the late sixteenth century, many people were residing in the region.
+Kastensmidt has made it a point to make Brazil’s native tribes (Indigenous Peoples) central to the setting.
 According to his research, at the time of the Portuguese arrival in the early sixteenth century, there were hundreds of indigenous cultures, by some modern estimates numbering greater than 4 million people.
 The game’s setting highlights fifteen coastal indigenous tribes.
 European nations made frequent voyages to Brazil; by and large, the Portuguese were the most common Europeans in Brazil as they were the original colonizers.
 Nations with a permanent and semi-permanent presence also include the Spanish, French, and Dutch.
 Many other nations had vastly smaller presences in the area, namely merchants, sailors, mercenaries, researchers, and the like.
 Lastly, Africans and African culture has historically played a role in Brazil’s cultural development, and Kastensmidt has included two of the most identifiable African Peoples—Sudanese and Bantu.
-The coverage of each tribe, nation, or peoples, provides a high-level overview of who they were, how they came to be in Brazil, what influences that contributed to Brazil’s cultural development, and other similar things such as languages spoken.
+The coverage of each tribe, nation, or peoples provides a high-level overview of who they were, how they came to be in Brazil, what influences contributed to Brazil’s cultural development, and other similar things such as languages spoken.

 The Elephant and Macaw Banner does not use a complex mechanical system to power the game.
 In fact, you need nothing more than three six-sided dice (3d6) to play.
 According to Kastensmidt, this was to ensure few, if any, barriers for teachers and newcomers.
-It was also mentioned that polyhedral dice are both hard to come by and expensive in Brazil.
-Using 3d6, players, and mediators (the term for the GM) can resolve all in-game actions and decisions.
+It was also mentioned that polyhedral dice are hard to come by and expensive in Brazil.
+Using 3d6, players and mediators (the term for the GM) can resolve all in-game actions and decisions.

 The game uses a simple skill system to adjudicate any situation where the outcome is uncertain.
 This is the “Skills and Feats” system; actions are based on a skill test, while feats refer to the difficulty of the test.
 The skills available in The Elephant and Macaw Banner run the gamut.
 They are acquired at character creation or through gameplay.
 Skills are represented by three “level” dots—Level 1 (Apprentice), Level 2 (Practitioner), and Level 3 (Master).
 As characters develop through experience, skill levels advance by spending “Learning Points,” the game’s version of experience points.
 Each skill level conveys a bonus to a test die roll—+3, +6, or +9.
 Feats range from easy to legendary.
 Each represents a target number ranging from 12 to 21 (see inset).
-It is this target number that must be met or exceeded to be successful at any test.
+This target number must be met or exceeded to be successful at any test.

 The Skills and Feats system works like this, a character with the swimming skill at Level 2 (Practitioner)—+6 bonus— wants to swim across a narrow but fast-moving river to rescue a villager clinging to a stuck log.
-The mediator determines this feat is Difficult—target number 18—and the player then rolls 3d6, which results in a 4, 3, 6, totaling 13.
-Summed up; 13+6=19, which is great than 18.
+The Mediator determines this feat is Difficult—target number 18—and the player then rolls 3d6, which results in a 4, 3, 6, totaling 13.
+Summed up, 13+6=19, which is great than 18.
 The player has successfully accomplished what they set out to do.
-All tests work in this way; mediators may impose additional bonuses or penalties depending on circumstances.
+All tests work this way; mediators may impose additional bonuses or penalties depending on circumstances.
 In rare situations, a player may need to test a skill for which they have no levels.
 In these rare instances, they may attempt it if the situation is truly an emergency, and the skill is categorized as a “General Skill.”

 The Elephant and Macaw Banner is not a game about assuming roles or classes like those found in other fantasy games; rather, it’s a game about taking on the persona of a unique person with everyday skills.
 A Character is defined by Characteristics, History, Skills, Physical Condition, Defence, Energy, Money & Gear, and Weapons.
-Players have some important decisions to make during character creation, but the overall process is rather quick.
+Players have some important decisions to make during character creation, but the overall process is relatively quick.

 - History – This narrative element defines who the character is and will typically include a short paragraph that outlines culture, parentage, motivations, occupation, and other similar elements.